Bring Your Own Proxy

 Before you start, make sure you have:

-• A NetBird account with Network Admin (or higher) access on a management instance that supports BYOP — the Services permission is required to create proxy tokens and manage self-hosted proxies.
+• A NetBird account with Network Admin (or higher) access on a management instance that supports BYOP — the Services permission is required to create proxy tokens and manage account clusters.

 • A server with a public IP that can accept inbound TCP traffic on port 443 (clients connect here, and Let's Encrypt's default tls-alpn-01 challenge validates here).
 Port 80 is only needed if you switch the ACME challenge to http-01.
 For HA, repeat for every replica behind the same domain.